karlnapf/shogun-wiki/GSoC_2015_project_MCMC_Stan.md

 ### Mentors
  * Fernando (github: [iglesias](https://github.com/iglesias), IRC: iglesiasg)
  * Heiko (github: [karlnapf](https://github.com/karlnapf), IRC: HeikoS)
+ * Co-authored by the stan team.
+Details to follow

 ### Difficulty & Requirements
 Extremely advanced.
 Please only consider applying to this project if you have serious knowledge on: